 Upcoming Chicago-area Events:

-- Darien Garden Club: September 6 at 7 pm.
+- Chicago Public Library, Austin-Irving: October 10 at 6 pm.
 I will be talking about ways to preserve the harvest and signing books.
-One book will be given away as a door prize.
-Visitors welcome!

-- Brookfield Library: September 12 at 7 pm.
+- Chicago Public Library, Sulzer Regional: October 13 at 6 pm.
 I will be talking about ways to preserve the harvest and signing books.
-Samples included and one book will be given away as a raffle prize!

 - Bensenville Community Library: November 1 at 7 pm.
 Holiday canning demonstration and book signing.

 - Wauconda Library: November 9 at 7 pm.
 Demonstration on edible gift ideas and book signing.

 - Morton Arboretum: November 12.
 Fermentation Workshop: Fermenting Vegetables.
 (More information coming soon.)